SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.5/General_Main_Release_10.5.0_new_features.md

 The proactive cap detection feature is now able to generate an alarm when it expects that the value of the parameter will soon cross a particular alarm threshold or be outside a set range.

-For more information on how to use this new feature in DataMiner Cube, see [Alarm templates - 'Anomaly alarm settings' window: New option to generate an alarm when a parameter is expected to cross a particular alarm threshold or be outside a set range [ID 40837]](xref:Cube_Feature_Release_10.4.12#alarm-templates---anomaly-alarm-settings-window-new-option-to-generate-an-alarm-when-a-parameter-is-expected-to-cross-a-particular-alarm-threshold-or-be-outside-a-set-range-id-40837)
+For more information on how to use this new feature in DataMiner Cube, see [Alarm templates - 'Anomaly alarm settings' window: New option to generate an alarm when a parameter is expected to cross a particular alarm threshold or be outside a set range [ID 40837] [ID 41109]](xref:Cube_Feature_Release_10.4.12#alarm-templates---anomaly-alarm-settings-window-new-option-to-generate-an-alarm-when-a-parameter-is-expected-to-cross-a-particular-alarm-threshold-or-be-outside-a-set-range-id-40837-id-41109)

 ### Protocols